-Currently, there is no single definition of what an ACP is or what the requirements are into entry.
+There is currently, for the first time, a definition of what an ACP is or what the requirements are into entry.
 To ensure that there is national consistency across the role and to ensure that advanced clinical practitioners, colleagues, employers and patients clearly understand the role, we are developing a competencies framework.
 This will provide current and future ACPs with guidance and principles that they should follow throughout their professional lives and clearly outlining a career pathway into and through the profession.

-We recently spoke to clinicians in Derby about their experiences of becoming ACPs.
+We recently spoke to clinicians about their experiences of becoming ACPs.
 Click the image above to see the extended video featuring interviews with all clinicians.

 “As a Nurse Consultant myself I directly saw the patient and organisational benefits of Advanced Clinical Practice delivered care.
 This programme of work with HEE develops a common understanding across professions and agreed education and competency arrangements, it is the ideal platform to deliver an innovative NHS Workforce solution.”

 Mark Radford, Director of Nursing – Improvement, NHS improvement